theSoberSobber/CF-Widget/README.md

 # Codeforces Recent Actions

-A modern Android application built with Jetpack Compose that displays recent actions from Codeforces.
+A Material 3 Android app that shows recent actions from Codeforces, including blog posts, comments, and updates.
+Features a home screen widget for quick access to recent content.

 ## Features

-- Fetches and displays recent actions from the Codeforces API
+- View recent actions from Codeforces
-- Shows user names with their respective colors
-- Displays blog titles and action icons
-- Material 3 design with clean UI
+- Beautiful Material 3 UI

-## Tech Stack

-- Kotlin
+- Home screen widget support
-- Jetpack Compose for UI
+- Direct URL handling for Codeforces links
+- Pull-to-refresh functionality
-- MVVM architecture
+- Offline support
-- Retrofit for network requests
-- Coroutines for asynchronous operations
-- Flow for reactive data streams
-- Material 3 components

-## Getting Started
+- Dark mode support

+## Building from Source

 1. Clone the repository
 2. Open the project in Android Studio
-3. Build and run the app on an emulator or physical device
+3. Build and run the app

-## API

-The app fetches data from: `https://cfdata.pavit.xyz/api/recent-actions`

-## Screenshots
+## F-Droid

-(Screenshots will be added after the first run)
+This app is available on F-Droid.
+You can install it from the F-Droid repository.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.